hodlsimulator/BeamRoom/README.md

 ## Notes
 - DRM/protected screens render **black by design** (ReplayKit).
-- If the **Wi-Fi Aware** entitlement isn’t visible in Xcode’s Capabilities pane, the provided `.entitlements` files already declare it.
+- For now the control socket is **Wi-Fi only**; AWDL-only control will come once M2/M3 are stable.